cosmos/gaia/README.md

 ## Contributing

-Check out [contributing.md](contributing.md) for our guidelines & policies for how we develop Cosmos Hub.
-Thank you to all those who have contributed to Cosmos Hub!
+Check out [contributing.md](contributing.md) for our guidelines & policies for how we develop the Cosmos Hub.
+Thank you to all those who have contributed!

 ## Documentation